-DynaMed interactive calculators provide a fast and efficient way to input patient data and calculate a variety of relevant scores and indices.
-DynaMed calculators are developed and updated by EBMcalc .
+DynaMed calculators provide a fast and efficient way to input patient data and calculate a variety of relevant scores and indices.
+DynaMed calculators are developed and updated by EBMcalc.
 EBMcalc references hundreds of medical journal and textbook articles comprising a wide array of medical equations, clinical criteria sets, and decision trees.

-All of the calculators can be accessed from primary navigation available on all product pages.
-They may also be embedded into relevant DynaMed topics.
+All the calculators can be accessed from primary navigation available on all product pages.
+They may also be embedded within relevant DynaMed topics.